-The usual duration of a domestic water heater with correct maintenance is 10–12 years.
-Even if your outdated water heater isn’t having an issue, it’s a higher threat of a damaging leak.
+The usual life span of a domestic water heater with correct maintenance is 10–12 years.
+Even if your water heater isn’t having an issue, it could be at a higher threat of a damaging leak.

 If you’re unsure of your water heater’s age, inspect the identification sticker on the heater.
 This states the manufacturing date and serial number.